chef/chef/docs/dev/design_documents/client_release_cadence.md

 Monthly releases help ensure we get new features and minor bug fixes out to Chef users in a timely fashion while not overloading the maintainer teams.
-Similarly, offsetting the Chef and ChefDK releases allows the full attention of the Chef development team on each of those releases and leaves time for any potential hot fixes or follow-up.
+Similarly, offsetting the Chef and ChefDK releases allows the full attention of the Chef development team on each of those releases, and leaves time for any potential hot fixes or follow-up.

-Major releases in April avoids releasing during winter holidays, summer vacations, ChefConf and Chef Summits.
+Major releases in April avoids releasing during winter holidays, summer vacations, ChefConf, and Chef Summits.